-Infiltration Basins
+This practice is a MassDEP recognized ESSD / LID technique.

-The following are variations of the infiltration basin design.
+Infiltration Basin Design Variations

 Full Exfiltration Basin Systems

 These basin systems are sized to provide storage and exfiltration of the required recharge volume and treatment of the required water quality volume.
 They also attenuate peak discharges.
 Designs typically include an emergency overflow channel to discharge runoff volumes in excess of the design storm.